 Now let’s see why this island is really known as a land of ice and fire!
-Just 12min drive after the Skogafoss lies on the most popular among hikers Icelandic glacier Solheimajokull – known also for it’s dark color as it is still covered in black volcanic ash accumulated on the surface after the last eruption of Eyjafjallajokull in 2010.
+Just 12min drive after the Skogafoss lies on the most popular among hikers Icelandic glacier Solheimajokull – known also for its dark color as it is still covered in black volcanic ash accumulated on the surface after the last eruption of Eyjafjallajokull in 2010.
 If you will decide to go for a glacier hiking make sure you have your sunglasses with you and to put some sun cream on your nose.
-It might seems weird or funny as Iceland is known for its winds and rains, however being on top of a glacier in a sunny day it’s a different story.
+It might seem weird or funny as Iceland is known for its winds and rains, however being on top of a glacier on a sunny day it’s a different story.

 Before we will visit the most popular town in the South Coast and we are sure – you know about which town we are talking about – we make a stop on a deadly beautiful Reynisfjara volcanic beach.
 The beach is known for black sand, lava columns and the volcanic cave where all the honeymooners go for not obvious romantic shots.
 There is a great view from Reynisfjara on the Reynisdrangar – the basalt sea stacks standing out of the sea near the town of Vik.
-We used the word deadly to describe Reynisfjara as it is know for the dangerous sneaky weaves, so while visiting Reynisfjara please pay attention to the signs, behave accordingly and never turn your back on the ocean.
+We used the word deadly to describe Reynisfjara as it is known for the dangerous sneaky weaves, so while visiting Reynisfjara please pay attention to the signs, behave accordingly and never turn your back on the ocean.

 Vik the house of a dormant volcano

 Vik lies directly south of the Mýrdalsjökull glacier, which itself is on top of the Katla volcano.
-If now dormant Katla would errupt again probably nothing will be left from residential buildings hereabouts.
+If now dormant Katla would erupt again probably nothing will be left from residential buildings hereabouts.
 Probably some people living or tourists passing by will not escape in time when all the area will be covered in volcanic dust and when the glacier on top of the volcano will melt by lava coming out of the caldera and all the area will be soon flooded.
-Katla is much more dangerous than Eyaflajjajokull that erupted in 2010, so just imagine what could be the repercussions of eruption of a volcano as powerful as this.
-Vík seems to be a quiet little town, however the danger of Katla is always present and the inhabitants use country’s emergency text message system that will alarm the inhabitants in case of a sudden eruption.
+Katla is much more dangerous than Eyaflajjajokull that erupted in 2010, so just imagine what could be the repercussions of the eruption of a volcano as powerful as this.
+Vík seems to be a quiet little town, however, the danger of Katla is always present and the inhabitants use country’s emergency text message system that will alarm the inhabitants in case of a sudden eruption.

 After having lunch and refueling the car – we make a short walk to the beach of Vík to observe powerful waves.
-For me, Iceland is not only the land of Ice and Fire, but also of overwhelming, present everywhere water.
+For me, Iceland is not only the land of Ice and Fire but also of overwhelming, present everywhere water.

 The canyon & damaged vegetation

-As every year more and more visitors are arriving to Iceland the Icelandic hidden gems stop to be hidden.
-This is the case of Fjadrargljufur Canyon after Justin Bieber visited it and promoted all the forbidden things a tourist can even think of doing in this place – descending from designated paths, so the nature could have at least a little chance to recover, taking a bath in the river etc.
+As every year more and more visitors are arriving in Iceland the Icelandic hidden gems stop to be hidden.
+This is the case of Fjadrargljufur Canyon after Justin Bieber visited it and promoted all the forbidden things a tourist can even think of doing in this place – descending from designated paths, so nature could have at least a little chance to recover, taking a bath in the river etc.

-The above photo was made in August 2017, currently May 2018 the path to the canyon is completely closed to protect the vegetation.
+The above photo was made in August 2017, currently, May 2018 the path to the canyon is completely closed to protect the vegetation.
 Fjadrargljufur is located 45 min drive after Vik in the direction to the Kirkjubaejarklaustur, where we always stop for a bowl of a local soup (vegetarian option available here the middle of nowhere in Iceland).

 The field of greenish sponges

-What was your first imagination of a lava field?
+What was your first image of a lava field?
 Most of the people visiting Iceland for the first time are surprised that there is actually no ongoing eruption during their visit and that most of the lava fields are actually green, not black, hot and steamy.
 The last volcanic eruption in Iceland took place in 2015 and it was connected with the volcano Bardarbunga.
 After passing Kirkjubaejarklaustur you will drive literally between the lava fields.
 That’s one of my favorite roads in Iceland.
 The lava fields in Iceland are usually covered in enormous fluffy sponges in bright green color.
 There are some designated points when you can stop and have a closer look.

 Vatnajokull National Park

-Finally we are getting closer to the Vatnajokull Nationall Park which covers 8 % of the country and protects glaciers.
+Finally, we are getting closer to the Vatnajokull National Park which covers 8 % of the country and protects glaciers.
 It is a really overwhelming experience driving the spectacular Road nr 1 on the South in the Vatnajokull National Park.
 You will have a view on the nearby glacier tongues that come down from the mountains so close to the road that seems to nearly touch the road.